mylanng/DeepView/README.md

 - **Volume Dimension**: (768, 768, 1280)

 ### Visualization
 We recommend using [ParaView](https://www.paraview.org) (version 5.9.1) for visualizing volumetric data and meshes.
 Proper alignment can be achieved using the provided metadata.
+Some suggestions to visualize the data:
+- Data Scalar Type: unsigned short
+- Data Byte Order: LittleEndian
+- Data Extent: 768 x 768 x 1280

 ---